cris1ian/pokemon-washer-be/README.md

-# Demo Backend by Cristian Martínez D'Urbano
+# Backend Pokemon Take Home Challenge for Poplin

 For starting the app simply type: